Nadroga-Navosa Province: Culture

 The people of Nadroga/Navosa are amongst the friendliest in Fiji, which has contributed to a vibrant and substantial tourism industry in the province.
 The iTaukei of Nadroga/Navosa speak their own language/dialect and possess their own material culture.
 Culture has a strong hold in Nadroga, where the traditional art of pottery making is kept alive, brought by the Lapita, who made their first Fiji settlement in Nadroga.
 Masi or Tapa making flourishes on Vatulele; in other parts, traditional salt making persists.

 Administration/governance

 Nadroga-Navosa Province comes under the administrative jurisdiction of the Fiji Ministry of iTaukei Affairs through the Provincial Council.
 The council is chaired by Na Kalevu Ratu Sakiusa Makutu, who is also the traditional paramount chief of the province.
 Ratu Sakiusa is one of Fiji's hereditary chiefs, who exert a lot of political clout over the native Fijian population and take active part in national affairs.
 The province normally has three representatives in the Fiji Parliament.

 Districts

 Nadroga-Navosa includes the districts of Cuvu, Nasigatoka, Tuva, Malomalo, Wai, Malolo, Naqalimare, Namataku, Noikoro, Conua, Raviravi, Nokonoko, Waicoba, Mavua, Bemana, Navatusila, Koroinasau, Komave, Korolevu I Wai, Nasikawa, Nadrau, and Vatulele.
 The population is dispersed between the coastal and hinterlands, although major economic activity is focused more toward the coast where tourism and sugar are important sources of income.

+Demographics

+The population at the 2017 census was 58,940, being the fifth largest province.
+The main town in Nadroga-Navosa is Sigatoka, with a population of 9622 (2007 census).
+Nadroga/Navosa's principal town is Sigatoka, situated near the mouth of the Sigatoka River.